 The number of participants for the Eco Tour has progressively increased over the years, from hundreds to thousands per year.
-A breakdown of the number of participants on a monthly basis in the year of 2017 is seen below.
+A breakdown of the number of participants on a monthly basis in the year of 2018 is seen below.

-Total Number of Participants per Month (2017)
+Total Number of Participant (2019)